Centre College Directory

 File last updated: 11/16/16

 Glenda has worked at Centre since August 11, 1998.
-She provides clerical support for the Director of Human Resources and Administrative Services, Payroll and Benefits Coordinator, and the Human Resources Generalist.
+She provides clerical support for the Vice President for Human Resources & Administrative Services, Payroll and Benefits Coordinator, and the Human Resources Generalist.

 Glenda received the Centre College staff recognition award in 2002.
 She served on the Centre Staff Congress as President and also Secretary.

 Before coming to Centre Glenda was employed by Rector-Hayden Realtors in Lexington.
 She is a graduate of Marion County High School in Lebanon, Kentucky.